Deformative Magnetic Marked Length Spectrum Rigidity: Introduction

 If $M$ is a closed oriented surface with Riemannian metric $g$ and $\kappa \in C^\infty(M)$, then the \emph{magnetic flow} generated by the pair $(g,\kappa)$ is the flow on the unit tangent bundle $S_gM$ determined by the equation

 where $i$ is the almost complex structure given by a rotation by $\pi/2$ according to the orientation.
 We refer to the smooth function $\kappa$ as the \emph{magnetic intensity} and the pair $(g,\kappa)$ as the \emph{magnetic system}.
+Solutions to Equation \eqref{eqn:magdiff} are called \emph{magnetic geodesics} for the magnetic system $(g,\kappa)$.
 The \emph{magnetic curvature} of the magnetic flow generated by $(g, \kappa)$ is given by

-where $X^\perp$ is the horizontal vector field.
-We note that $\K < 0$ implies that the magnetic flow is Anosov, as established in \cite{W} and discussed in \cite{BP}.
-We also note that the flow is volume preserving, hence topologically transitive.
+where $X^\perp$ is the horizontal vector field and $K$ is the Gaussian curvature.
 Our goal is to prove the following result.